vazzup/vazzup.github.io/_posts/2020-02-11-Computer-Science-Education-Models-I-Love.md

 layout: post_edited
 author: Vatsal Kanakiya
 date:   2020-02-11
-tags: Vatsal Kanakiya blog computer science education future business-models venture capital economics newsletter 3-minute-thoughts
+tags: Vatsal Kanakiya blog computer science education future business-models venture capital economics newsletter 3-minute-thoughts misc
 ---
 <!--date:   2018-06-03 09:06:04 +0530-->
 India is rapidly de-industrializing.
 The next wave of jobs will have to come from the IT and Tech Industry.
 I believe India can build a middle class, and a robust economy, with the backbone of software.
 Software education in India is changing, and I believe good educational models can help expedite this movement.
 Some I particularly like